@polar-sh/better-auth

 });

-The plugin supports handlers for all Polar webhook events:
+The webhooks plugin allows you to invoke handlers for all Polar webhook events:

 • onPayload - Catch-all handler for any incoming Webhook event